mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 ## Existing logic programming facilities for SPARQL

-Logic programming allows for powerful queries.
-During Biohackathon 2019 we made a show case based on existing facilities for using logic programming in conjunction with SPARQL.

-'''Short discussion on state of the art\ref{fig}'''
+We researched current solutions for combining logic programming with SPARQL.
 [ClioPatria](http://www.semantic-web-journal.net/system/files/swj1074.pdf)
-by Jan Wielemaker the main author of SWI-Prolog.
-Amazingly, there exist even bindings for
-[ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf),
-for example, though the repo is not found yet.
+is an in-memory RDF quad-store tightly coupled with SWI-Prolog by Jan Wielemaker the main author of SWI-Prolog[@WielemakerBHO15].
+SWI-Prolog is published under a BSD license and there exist even bindings for [ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf), for example, though the repo is not found yet.
+We think ClioPatria and SWI-Prolog are particularly useful for teaching and (in-memory) semantic web applications.
+SWI-Prolog comes with client libraries for SQL and SPARQL queries.

 ## Application of SPARQLProg to biological databases